pingbird/notes/notes/opinions/flutter.md

 	* This was mostly fixed on iOS and is much less noticeable on Android, in my experience building (very pretty) production apps it has never been a big issue.
 Impeller should fix any remaining issues with warmup.
 2. Web
 	* Yes the performance on web kinda sucks, I wouldn't use flutter web for most consumer web apps.
-	* No, the DOM isn't a solution, the rendering pipeline of Flutter is fundamentally incompatible, LayoutBuilder is impossible in the web for example.
+	* No, using the DOM like other web frameworks isn't a solution, the rendering pipeline of Flutter is fundamentally incompatible, LayoutBuilder is impossible in the web for example.
 3. Compilation times
 	* Compilation times have gotten noticeably worse, particularly after Dart 2.0 and the migration to the CFE, I'm not sure what is going on there, would be really nice if it was faster.
 	* I don't have any numbers but anecdotally native Android seems slower at first (creating a new project, syncing gradle, etc.) but incremental compilation is a little faster.